yousungyeh/yousungyeh/README.md

 ## 👋 You-Sung,Yeh
 Hi, I'm YouSung!
 I am a graduate student in NTHU Electrical Engineering.
 I love learning new skills and technology of computer science and electrical engineering.
 Making new friends or spending time on socialization is my favorite things.
-Now I lived in Taoyuan city, Taiwan.
+Now I live in Taoyuan city, Taiwan.
+It’s my pleasure to have you here!

 ## 🤓 My values
 Beginner in GitHub!